 “Do you use Excel?
 “No, Excel isn’t needed.”

-“Do you got the criminal arrested?”
+“Do you have the criminal arrested?”
 “No, not yet.”

 However, it is not always the case that いや can’t be used in polite speech.
 For instance, it can be used just like いいえ and いえ when rejecting thanks/praise, and using it instead can bring about a more familial sense.